nickdraper8/RubyReel/README.md

 # Table of Contents
 1. Introduction
 2. Features
+3. Recent Updates
-3. Technology
+4. Technology
-4. A closer look
+5. A closer look
     * Video Views
     * Smart Errors
-5. Final Notes
+6. Final Notes

 # Introduction - At a glance
 ### [RubyReel](https://rubyreel.herokuapp.com/#/), a YouTube clone, is a video-sharing platform where users can uplaod their own videos, as well as watch and express their opinions of other user videos through the medium of likes, dislikes, and comments.